Observance of Christmas by country: Sweden

 Examples of candies and treats associated with Christmas are marzipan, toffee, knäck (quite similar to butterscotch), nuts and fruits: figs, chocolate, dates and oranges decorated with cloves.

 Television also plays a big role, many families watch the Disney Christmas special Kalle Anka och hans vänner önskar God Jul (From All of Us to All of You), Karl Bertil Jonssons julafton (animated short), or a re-run of the Svensson, Svensson episode "God Jul!" ('Merry Christmas') on the TV channel SVT1.

-After the julbord on December 24, the presents are distributed, either by Jultomten or a family member, and usually from a sack or from under the Christmas tree where they have been lying all day or for several days.
+After the julbord on 24 December, the presents are distributed, either by Jultomten or a family member, and usually from a sack or from under the Christmas tree where they have been lying all day or for several days.

 Many Swedes still adhere to the tradition that each present should have a rhyme written on the wrapping paper, to hint at the contents without revealing them.

-In older days a yule goat was an alternative to Jultomten; nowadays it is used as an ornament, ranging from sizes of 10 cm to huge constructions like the giant straw Christmas Gävle goat, famous for frequently being vandalised or burnt down.
+In older days a yule goat was an alternative to Jultomten; nowadays it is used as an ornament, ranging from sizes of 10 cm to huge constructions like the giant straw Christmas Gävle goat, famous for frequently being vandalized or burnt down.
 If one has two families to celebrate Christmas with, it is common that one of the families move their celebrations to Christmas Day or the day before Christmas Eve (commonly referred to as little Christmas Eve).

-After December 24, the Christmas celebrations have more or less come to an end.
-Some people attend the julottan, an early morning church service on December 25.
+After 24 December, the Christmas celebrations have more or less come to an end.
+Some people attend the julottan, an early morning church service on 25 December.
 This particular service was the main service of Christmas historically—nowadays, the Midnight Mass has become increasingly popular.
 Others attend a simpler service called Christmas Prayer in the afternoon of Christmas Eve; however, many Swedes do not attend church at all during Christmas as the country is very secular.
 Even so, most families do set up a Julkrubba ('Christmas Crib').
-On January 13 (locally known as knutdagen or tjugondag knut 'twentieth-day Christmas'), 20 days after Christmas, the Christmas celebrations come to an end and all Christmas decorations are removed.
+On 13 January (locally known as knutdagen or tjugondag knut 'twentieth-day Christmas'), 20 days after Christmas, the Christmas celebrations come to an end and all Christmas decorations are removed.